ConiDev/docker-compose-multi-stage-build-base/README.md

 # Base-Docker-Compose

+## README IN PROGRESS...

+## Description
-A docker-compose with multi-stage build base project for web full-stack application
+A docker-compose base project with multi-stage build for web full-stack application

+## Requirements
+- docker-compose version >= 3.5

+## Usage